marcom333/axaac-policy/README.md

 We may update this policy in the future.
 When we do, we will update the “Last updated” date.

 ### Contact Us
-If you have any questions about this privacy policy, please contact us at: [your email address]
+If you have any questions about this privacy policy, please contact us at: marco.medina.s@outlook.com

 ---

-Thank you for trusting [Your App Name]!
+Thank you for trusting Ax AAC!